Improved Convergence of Score-Based Diffusion Models via Prediction-Correction: Preliminaries

 where $B_t$ is a standard Brownian motion, $f$ and $g$ are sufficiently smooth, and the SDE is run until some time $T_1>0$.
 The law of $X_t$, denoted by $p_t$, correspondingly solves the Fokker--Planck equation

 Remarkably, under some regularity conditions, this SDE admits a reverse process, in the sense that, for any smooth function $M\colon [0,{T_1}] \to \R_{\geq 1}$, the process $(U_t)_t$ defined by

 is such that $U_{T_1} \sim p$.
 Usual choices are $M(t) \equiv 2$ or $M(t)\equiv 1$ and, considering the latter, the reverse process is deterministic, except for its initialization, see \cite[Sec.
 4.3]{son-soh-kin-kum-erm-poo-2021}.
-Below, we will work with $M\equiv 1$ for simplicity, but similar results can be readily deduced for general $M(t)$.
+Below, we will first focus on $M\equiv 1$ for simplicity, but similar results can be readily deduced for general $M(t)$.

 To simulate the reverse SDE \eqref{eq:backward-sde-general} and sample from $p$, one needs to \emph{(i)} approximately sample from $p_{T_1}$ to initialize the backward process, and \emph{(ii)} estimate the score function with $s_\theta(t,\cdot) \approx \nabla \log p_{t}$ for $t\in [0,{T_1}]$.
 For the first point, one chooses ${T_1}$ big enough so that $p_{T_1}$ is close to a known distribution $\pi$ and samples from $Y_0\sim \pi$.
 For the second point, one learns a function $s_\theta(t,x)$ that approximates $\nabla \log p_t(x)$ \emph{e.g.} with a neural network: specifically, the training loss considered in practice is